Anass-Machhour/gaming-news/README.md

 #### **How it works**:
 1. The scraping process is triggered via a POST request to the `/api/scrape` endpoint.
 2. The workflow is defined in `.github/workflows/scraping.yml`.
-3. Go to repository settings > Environments > Environment secrets > Add environment secret > Add name and value > Click Add secret.
+3. Go to repository settings > Secrets and variables > Actions > Add new repository secret > Add name and value > Click Add secret.

 #### **GitHub Actions Workflow**:
 This workflow sends a `POST` request every 13 minutes to trigger the scraping process.